MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 //add image (3) 11/19

-5. Use your Azure Active Directory credentials, and then select **Connect** as hown in red below:
+5. Use your Azure Active Directory credentials, and then select **Connect** as shown in red below:

  //add image (4) 11/19